-Tutoring won’t be the highest-paying side hustle on this list, but you can still make decent money.
+Tutoring won’t be the highest-paying side hustle on this list, but you can still make decent money while putting your engineering skills to good use.
 It’s also an excellent way to give back and help others achieve their goals.
 And like many other side hustles on this list, it’s relatively flexible and easy to fit around your existing schedule.

 If you’re interested in teaching, a few different options are available.
 You could become an adjunct professor at a local college or university or teach engineering classes online.

 You can find adjunct engineering professor positions through online job boards or by contacting colleges and universities directly.
 Community colleges and other colleges and universities in your local area may be looking for someone to teach engineering classes, and this could be a fitting side hustle for you.

 Teaching is a great side hustle for engineers because it allows you to share your knowledge and technical expertise with others.
 It’s also an excellent way to earn extra money, especially if you can secure adjunct professor positions.